 Michelle Duster: I felt I wanted to create something that my family members would be proud of.
 And, you know, and so that it will meet their expectations.
 But I was also aware of how they would or won’t be affected by how our ancestor is portrayed.
 Um, so I wasn’t conscious and aware of creating something that people would really like, you know?

-During your research that stood out to you?
+During your research what stood out to you?
 Or was there anything that even surprised you as you were putting the book together?

 Duster: Well, one of the things that I was fascinated by was how my great grandmother Ida B. Wells was surveilled by the FBI.
 That was not something I grew up knowing about.
 And she mentioned in her autobiography that she called them Secret Service – people came to visit her and question her, and even threatened her with treason.
 But I’m not sure if she even knew that a file had been created on her.
 I don’t know if she knew that.
 But I just found that to be very fascinating that she was considered such a danger to this country that the government felt a need to watch her.

-Duster: Well, over the course of my career, it one of my goals that has evolved.
-And I really wanted people to feel some connection to my great grandmother in ways.
-We’re not just dates, facts, names.
+Duster: Well, over the course of my career, it is one of my goals that has evolved.
+And I really wanted people to feel some connection to my great-grandmother in ways.
+We’re not just dates, facts, and names.
 So one of the goals that I had when I was writing Ida B. The Queen was to make history fun, accessible and relatable.
-And I wanted people to get a sense of my great grandmother from the human side.
+And I wanted people to get a sense of my great-grandmother from the human side.
 She was a mother, a grandmother, she was a wife.
 And I think it’s important for people to see that side of her and to get a sense of how having somebody like her as an ancestor, what it’s like to grow up with that kind of legacy.
-So to me that humanizes her.
+So to me, that humanizes her.

 I really loved the book’s title.
-So was choosing that something that was instantaneous or were there other titles perhaps that you’ve thought of?
+So was choosing that something that was instantaneous or was there other titles perhaps that you’ve thought of?

-Duster: Well, the title I had to be the Queen for the book was a result of sort of a brainstorming session that took place between the editorial team at once a no publisher, so I wasn’t the only one involved in coming up with the with the title.
+Duster: Well, the title I had to have Queen for the book, it was a result of sort of a brainstorming session that took place between the editorial team at once a no publisher, so I wasn’t the only one involved in coming up with the title.
 But it’s very appropriate because during her time, especially after she marched in the suffrage parade in 1913, there was a poem written about her called Queen about race.
 So even during her time, people refer to her in that way.

-Well, I have two picture books that are in the works that will be published next year.
+Duster: Well, I have two picture books that are in the works that will be published next year.
 2021 is about Ida.
-B. Wells, and the other is about several Black women trailblazers.
-I’m also working on another co-writing another children’s book about a little boy who’s learned about history through traveling and going to places with his grandmother.
+B. Wells and the other is about several Black women trailblazers.
+I’m also working on another; co-writing another children’s book about a little boy who’s learned about history through travelling and going to places with his grandmother.
 So I’m trying to reach a younger audience and as well as you know, the general population when it comes to public history projects that I’m working on.